 Lemons are incredibly healthy and full of amazing phyto-nutrients.
 They are also a great source of Vitamin C, one of the most important antioxidants around.
 Further, lemon juice is very alkaline, balancing the pH of the body, and it is also incredibly helpful to the immune system.

-If you really want to know how to make lemonade like a pro, you’ll need the handy dandy tool in the photo below.
+If you really want to know how to make lemonade like a pro, you’ll need the handy dandy lemon juicer in the photo below.
 It’s fantastic for juicing lemons easily.
 To maximize juice output from the lemons I not only cut them in half, but cut the tip off of each end of the lemon so that there are more areas for the juice to exit when I squeeze them.

 Homemade lemonade is the perfect low-carb treat for my family.
 What’s your favorite summer drink?
 How do you keep cool and cut down on your sugar intake?
 Do you avoid natural sweeteners such as honey, maple syrup, and coconut sugar?
+If you are looking for more low-carb paleo recipes that do not contain these sweeteners, check out my: